GuillaumeMZ/forecasting-llms/README.md

     |scipy|1.16.3|

 2. **Setting Up the Environment**
+     - Clone the repository and open a terminal in the project's root folder.

-     - Create a `.env` file in the root directory containing your OpenRouter API key:
+     - Create a `.env` file in the project's root directory containing your OpenRouter API key:

         ```sh
         echo "OPENROUTER_API_KEY=<your key here>" > .env